H-b8/slot-machine/README.md

 <img src="images/headertext.png">

-A casino favorite presented in a black and white minimalist design with primary color accents; featuring a theme inspired by online sex work subculture, and drawn in a graphic blackwork tattoo style.
+A casino favorite presented in a black and white minimalist design with primary color accents; featuring a theme inspired by online sex work subculture, and illustrated in a graphic blackwork tattoo style.

 ### TECHNOLOGIES USED